Solid-propellant rocket: Composite propellants

 A powdered oxidizer and powdered metal fuel are intimately mixed and immobilized with a rubbery binder (that also acts as a fuel).
-Composite propellants are often either ammonium nitrate-based (ANCP) or ammonium perchlorate-based (APCP).
-Ammonium nitrate composite propellant often uses magnesium and/or aluminium as fuel and delivers medium performance (Isp of about 210 isp) whereas ammonium perchlorate composite propellant often uses aluminium fuel and delivers high performance: vacuum Isp up to 296 isp with a single piece nozzle or 304 isp with a high area ratio telescoping nozzle.
+Composite propellants are often either ammonium-nitrate-based (ANCP) or ammonium-perchlorate-based (APCP).
+Ammonium nitrate composite propellant often uses magnesium and/or aluminium as fuel and delivers medium performance (Isp of about 210 isp) whereas ammonium perchlorate composite propellant often uses aluminium fuel and delivers high performance: vacuum Isp up to 296 isp with a single-piece nozzle or 304 isp with a high-area-ratio telescoping nozzle.
 Aluminium is used as fuel because it has a reasonable specific energy density, a high volumetric energy density, and is difficult to ignite accidentally.
 Composite propellants are cast, and retain their shape after the rubber binder, such as Hydroxyl-terminated polybutadiene (HTPB), cross-links (solidifies) with the aid of a curative additive.
-Because of its high performance, moderate ease of manufacturing, and moderate cost, APCP finds widespread use in space rockets, military rockets, hobby and amateur rockets, whereas cheaper and less efficient ANCP finds use in amateur rocketry and gas generators.
+Because of its high performance, moderate ease of manufacturing, and moderate cost, APCP finds widespread use in space, military, and amateur rockets, whereas cheaper and less efficient ANCP finds use in amateur rocketry and gas generators.
 Ammonium dinitramide, NH4N(NO2)2, is being considered as a 1-to-1 chlorine-free substitute for ammonium perchlorate in composite propellants.
 Unlike ammonium nitrate, ADN can be substituted for AP without a loss in motor performance.

-Polyurethane-bound aluminium-APCP solid fuel was used in the submarine launched Polaris missiles.
+Polyurethane-bound aluminium-APCP solid fuel was used in the submarine-launched Polaris missiles.
 APCP used in the space shuttle Solid Rocket Boosters consisted of ammonium perchlorate (oxidizer, 69.6% by weight), aluminium (fuel, 16%), iron oxide (a catalyst, 0.4%), polybutadiene acrylonitrile (PBAN) polymer (a non-urethane rubber binder that held the mixture together and acted as secondary fuel, 12.04%), and an epoxy curing agent (1.96%).
 It developed a specific impulse of 242 seconds (2.37 km/s) at sea level or 268 seconds (2.63 km/s) in a vacuum.
-The 2005-2009 Constellation Program was to use a similar PBAN-bound APCP.
+The 2005–2009 Constellation Program was to use a similar PBAN-bound APCP.

 In 2009, a group succeeded in creating a propellant of water and nanoaluminium (ALICE).